NOSSUDAK/taxi-service/README.md

 * Managing drivers
 * Managing car manufacturers
 ## Demo
-You can check this project by following the [link](top-taxi-service.herokuapp.com) To login as a demo user use following credentials:
+You can check this project by following the [link](https://top-taxi-service.herokuapp.com/).
+To login as a demo user use following credentials:
-login: user
+username: user
 password: 12345
 ##  Getting started
 If you want to run this project by yourself, ensure you have met the following requirements: